 His extensive career in broadcasting spans 30 years across radio and television.
 He has coached executives from major public and private sector organisations, as well as the UK Armed Forces and NATO, around the world for the past decade.
 Dave is respected for his inspiring training, which is supportive and concentrates on fast learning development.
 A founding presenter and shareholder of Somerset’s Orchard FM, he went on to work extensively in commercial radio around the UK, as well as BBC News, where he was a Correspondent at BBC Radio 5 Live and Radio 1 Newsbeat.

-Dave has been a TV presenter, reporter and producer at ITN in London, GMTV, (ITV Breakfast), ITV News (Westcountry and Wales) and HTV West.
+Dave has been a TV presenter, reporter and producer at ITN, GMTV, (ITV Breakfast), ITV News Westcountry and HTV West.
 He was one of GMTV’s senior producers for a decade, covering major international, domestic, political and entertainment stories.
 His roles have included senior news producing and planning, undercover investigations, war reporting and features production.